 The committee meets four times a year as follows:

-- End of January: fiction; literature for children and young adults
+- Beginning of February: fiction; literature for children and young adults

 application deadline: 15 December